Kyushu with Baby Itinerary: A Family Travel Plan for Infants and Pre-Walkers (2026)

 Why Fukuoka-base for baby travel?

-Baby trips do better with one home base than 5 different hotels.
-Fukuoka is ideal: the airport is 5 minutes from the city, multiple sleep-in hotels, all major day-trip destinations are within 90 minutes by train, and Fukuoka has more nursing rooms per capita than most Japanese cities.
+Every major day-trip destination is within 90 minutes by train, and Fukuoka has more nursing rooms per capita than most Japanese cities.

 • Best months: April–May (mild), October–November (cool); avoid July–Sept heat for very young babies